gautam-in/shopping-cart-assignment/README.md

 ```
 1) Application is responsive (Use media query).
 2) Carousel is fully working (I have created custome carousel).
-3) Shopping cart is working good (I have use pub/sub for shopping cart).
+3) Shopping cart is working good (I have used pub/sub for shopping cart).
 ```

 ## Non Functional